jpilgrim/mdspex/mdspex.doc/index.md

 in particular for software projects.
 If possible, extensions are to be designed compatible with [http://asciidoctor.org/docs/asciidoc-writers-guide|Asciidoc] .
 For the target document type, it comes with a set of predefined extensions.
-For mathematical formulars, Tex-like syntax is supported.
+For mathematical equations, Tex-like syntax is supported.

 The output format of MDSpex documents is created by output processors.
 Although different output formats may be produced by different processors,